ergoplatform/ergodocs/docs/node/sigs.md

 (secret randomness omitted again)

-And now generated signed valid transaction can be broadcasted.
+And now generated signed valid transactions can be broadcasted.

-Taken from the forum post [Improved distributed signatures](https://www.ergoforum.org/t/improved-distributed-signatures/366) ~ Sept, 2020
+Taken from the forum post [Improved distributed signatures](https://www.ergoforum.org/t/improved-distributed-signatures/366) ~ Sept 2020

 ## Let’s sign collectively!
 Distributed signatures API

-It is well-known (among hardcore Ergonauts) that Ergo Platform has support for variety of composeable and efficient zero-knowledge proofs of knowledge in its authentication language.
-In particular, it provides possibility for ring and threshold signatures preserving zero-knowledge, so, for example, by observing 2-out-of-3 threshold signature associated with public keys of (Alice, Bob, Carol) on the blockchain, it is not possible to figure out who were those two parties who signed.
+It is well-known (among hardcore Ergonauts) that the Ergo Platform supports various composable and efficient zero-knowledge proofs of knowledge in its authentication language.
+In particular, it provides the possibility for ring and threshold signatures preserving zero-knowledge, so, for example, by observing 2-out-of-3 threshold signatures associated with public keys of (Alice, Bob, and Carol) on the blockchain, it is not possible to figure out who were those two parties who signed.

-While Ergo Platform protocol supports threshold and ring signatures since day one, concrete applications doing signing were not available eventually.
-First, the ErgoMix implementations (by @anon92048  and then @anon2020s ) are using kind of ring signature hiding a spending path.
-And recently [EIP-11](https://github.com/ergoplatform/eips/pull/8) was introduced which is about adding support for distributed signing to the reference client (and not only).
-The implementation of EIP-11 is mostly done in [this PR](https://github.com/ergoplatform/ergo/pull/1118) and in I'm going to explain how to use new API method
+While the Ergo Platform protocol supports threshold and ring signatures since day one, concrete applications doing signing were not available eventually.
+First, the ErgoMix implementations (by @ anon92048 and then @ anon2020s) use a ring signature, hiding a spending path.
+Moreover, recently [EIP-11](https://github.com/ergoplatform/eips/pull/8) was introduced, which is about adding support for distributed signing to the reference client (and not only).
+The implementation of EIP-11 is mostly done in [this PR](https://github.com/ergoplatform/ergo/pull/1118), which explains how to use the new API method

-First, let's make a script for a box protected with 2-out-of-3 threshold signature.
-One option is about to hardcode public keys in the script, I've chosen another way, namely, to put public keys of signers into registers:
+First, make a script for a box protected with a 2-out-of-3 threshold signature.
+One option is about to hardcode public keys in the script; I've chosen another way, namely, to put the public keys of signers into registers:

     {
     val pkA  = SELF.R4[GroupElement].get